The art of photography

 My love of photography comes down to enjoying using good cameras and taking photos with them.
 I tend to mainly shoot JPGs and do very little post processing because don't want to spend any more time than I have to staring at a computer screen processing massive RAW images or trying to make my shots look even better than they were.
 If the photos are really important then I will shoot using a RAW-plus-JPG option.

-Have you ever wondered why you photos don't look as good as other peoples photos do?
-It could be because they are using some of the basic rules of photography, even if they don't realise that they are.
+Have you ever wondered why your photos don't look as good as other peoples photos do, even when they are using a similar camera to you?
+It could be because they know some of the basic rules of photography.
 I would advise anyone to learn at least the following three rules:

 1) The rule of thirds.

 Imagine dividing your picture into six equal size boxes using two vertical and two horizontal lines.
-Sometimes it makes a more interesting picture by placing important features on these lines or on the intersections of those lines.
-But learn when to use it.
+It often makes a more interesting picture by placing important features on or near these lines or their intersections.
+But learn when to use this rule.
 It does not work for every photo.

-In the first photo on the right the tree is in the centre of the picture and the horizon is across the middle.
+In the top photo the trees are in the centre of the picture and the fence line and the horizon are across the middle.

-In the second photo the horizon is on the top horizontal line, the tree is at the intersection of the top horizontal line and the left hand vertical line, and the large furrows tend to follow the right hand vertical line into the picture.
-Your eye will want to follow those furrows.
-If there was a path there, this would be the good place to position it.
+In the lower photo the trees are near the intersection of the top horizontal line and the left hand vertical line and the fence line and the horizon are near the top horizontal line.
+Also the large furrows tend to follow the right hand vertical line into the picture.
+You may find that your eye wants to follow those furrows into the picture too.

-Your camera may have a setting that displays these lines in the camera's viewfinder or on its screen.
+Your camera may have a setting that displays these lines in its viewfinder or on its rear screen.

 2) To blur or not to blur.